 Philips Zoom Whitening Pen is an incredible product, packing a bigger punch than most other whitening pens.
 However, not every aspect of it is ideal.
 Here are the biggest pros and cons.

-- Cheaper than professional treatment but with the same formulation — just a lower peroxide concentration.
+- Cheaper than professional treatment but with the same formulation — just with a peroxide concentration that’s safe for home use.

 - Has a pleasant minty taste.